 One of the Banjo-Kazooie games, titled Banjo-Tooie, has Kazooie doing this in the intro while Banjo and friends are playing Poker.
 During the game of Poker, when Banjo says that Kazooie is not getting her birdseed money, she replies, "Don't be so sure, Banjo..."
 Then, Kazooie points and says, "Hey!
 Look outside, everyone!
 Grunty the witch is coming!"
 Then, dramatic music plays as everyone else looks.
 Kazooie then makes her move and takes Bottles' gold and snickers.
 Bottles then says, "W-Where, Kazooie?
 I can't see her!"
 Kazooie then says, "Oh...
 Er, false alarm, Bottles.
 Must've been some shadows."

-In Portal 2, Wheatley attemps this during his boss fight.
+In Portal 2, Wheatley attemps this during the boss fight.
 Subverted in that it doesn't work.

 In BlazBlue: Continuum Shift, during Taokaka's story, when Ragna tries to exit the house, Taokaka stops Ragna and challenges him to a fight and upon winning, Taokaka tells Ragna that "now you have to stay here until you're all better."
 However, Ragna tries a second attempt to exit the house by saying, "Wait a second Taokaka!
 What's that?!
 There's a steak flying through the air!"
 Taokaka falls for it, and Ragna bolts out of the house.